vs Cin7Vendor comparison

 Cin7 has a substantial customer base for good reason.
 The two products serve distinct segments:

-Cin7 Core is the SMB-targeted product — multi-channel inventory sync, basic POs, B2B portal, accounting integrations.
-Reasonable depth on lot tracking, multi-warehouse, and serial numbers.
-Used by product-based brands selling through Shopify + Amazon + Faire + wholesale.
+Cin7 Core is the lighter inventory-management product — multi-channel inventory sync, basic POs, B2B portal, accounting integrations, and useful depth on lot tracking, multi-warehouse, and serial numbers.
+It fits product-based brands selling through Shopify + Amazon + Faire + wholesale.

 Cin7 Omni is the mid-market product — adds advanced manufacturing, EDI for high-volume B2B, and a full B2B storefront.
 Used by 20–500 employee brands with multi-channel distribution complexity.